An obstacle problem for the p-elastic energy: Introduction

 with the length constraint are called elastica and have been studied well in the mathematical literature.
 Here, $\gamma$~is a planar curve, and $\kappa$ and $s$ denote the curvature and the arc length parameter of~$\gamma$, respectively.
 Since the curvature of any critical point of $\mathcal{E}_2$ with no constraint satisfies the Euler--Lagrange equation

 it is well known that any critical point of $\mathcal{E}_2$ is analytic, cf. \cite{LangerSinger}.
 On the other hand, the Euler--Lagrange equation for the $p$-elastic energy

 is formally written as

-The degeneracy of the Euler-Lagrange equation \eqref{EL-eq:1.2} induces a loss of regularity of critical points of $\mathcal{E}_p$.
-One of the reasons for the loss of regularity is the emergence of {\it flat core solutions}, which are critical points of $\mathcal{E}_p$ and contain flat parts, i.e., parts with~$\kappa \equiv 0$ (see \cite{Watanabe}).
+The degeneracy of the Euler--Lagrange equation \eqref{EL-eq:1.2} induces a loss of regularity of critical points of $\mathcal{E}_p$.
+One of the reasons for the loss of regularity is the emergence of {\it flat core solutions}, which are critical points of $\mathcal{E}_p$ and contain flat parts, i.e., parts with~$\kappa \equiv 0$ (see \cite{Watanabe,TatsuyaKensuke1}).
 In \cite{Watanabe}, it was proved that the flat core solutions do not belong to~$C^3$.
-Thus, one of the purposes of this paper is to give an answer to Problem \ref{prob:1.1} for the obstacle problem \eqref{obstacle_problem:1.1}.
+Recently, a complete classification of solutions of \eqref{EL-eq:1.2} has been obtained, as well as the optimal regularity (see \cite{TatsuyaKensuke1}).